 What sauce to serve with gnocchi?

-Gnocchi is wonderful with marinara, of course.
-But for a summery take on roasted gnocchi, I like to toss it in homemade vegan pesto.
+Gnocchi is terrific with marinara, of course.
+But for a brighter take on roasted gnocchi, I like to toss it in homemade vegan pesto.

 There are endless possibilities for pesto.
 You can use a variety of seeds, leafy greens, and add-ins.